JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ### **B. Looping Statements**

-If we want to execute block of codes repeatedly, we can use looping statements.
-The blocks of codes executes repeatedly until the condition is met.
-In Go, we have two ways to use loop the codes.
+If we want to execute the block of codes repeatedly, we can use looping statements.
+The block of codes executes repeatedly until the condition is met.
+In Go, we have two ways to use a loop in the codes.
 They are `for` and `range`.

 #### 1. for

-`for` loop allows program to execute a block of code repeatedly until the condition is true.
+`for` loop allows a program to execute a block of code repeatedly if the condition is true.
 The syntax of `for` is as follows.

 ```go
 for initialization; condition; increment/decrement {